.avif)

 Message Queues are a useful tool that can integrate easily and empower your project with many benefits, such as:

 RabbitMQ is a strong fit for background job processing, integration workflows, and service-to-service messaging where routing flexibility and operational clarity matter.
-For very high-throughput event streaming, replay, and long retention, a log-based platform is often a better fit.
+For very high-throughput event streaming, long retention, and replayable logs, a log-based platform is often a better fit.

 Common alternatives include Apache Kafka, NATS, ActiveMQ, and Amazon SQS.
 For protocol and feature details, see https://www.rabbitmq.com/.

-Our experience with RabbitMQ helped us develop repeatable architecture patterns, automation, and operational runbooks that we use to help clients deliver reliable asynchronous messaging for distributed systems and event-driven workflows.
+Our experience with RabbitMQ helped us develop repeatable architecture patterns, automation, and operational runbooks that we use to help clients deliver reliable asynchronous messaging across microservices and event-driven platforms.

 Some of the things we did include: